Jixabon/Aviation-Altitudes/README.md

 ### Fields

+Located at the very top of the screen or opened by the menu button.

 - Field Elevation `#fieldElev`
+  - The elevation of the airport
 - Altimeter `#altimeter`
+  - The pressure at surface level of the airport (Also what should be set in the kollsman window or as your altimeter setting)
-- Field Temperature `#fieldTemp`
+- Surface Temperature `#surfaceTemp`
+  - The temperature observed at the surface or airport
-- Indicated Altitude `#indicated`
+- Planned Altitude `#plannedAlt`
-  - Theoretical altitude that the plane will fly
+  - The altitude that you "intend" to fly
+- Kollsman Setting `#kollsman`
+  - This is the actual setting that shows in the altimeter instrument.
+Try setting it incorrectly and see what happens!
 - Outside Air Temperature `#oat`
-  - Temperature observed by the plane's instruments
+  - Temperature observed in the air by the plane's instruments

+### Altitude Info

+Found at the top of the screen under the fields.
+Most in the list are self explanatory but some are a little odd.

+- Indicated Altitude: For the sake of this tool this is the theoretical reading on the planes altimeter

 ### Altitude Rulers